simongravelle/simongravelle.github.io/content/group/Marcelle/index.md

 layout: "single"
 ---

-Non-permanent researcher part of the MicroSep project since September 2025. .
+Research associate on the MicroSep project since September 2025. .